 Much has been written and said about the wide-ranging impacts of the Covid-19 crisis on businesses around the globe.
 The turmoil created from the sudden and mass closure of entire industries is like nothing we have ever experienced in our lifetime.
-The seemingly sudden nature of the pandemic combined with its pervasiveness and length of duration has forced companies and organizations to take a critical look at the maturity of their crisis management response mechanisms.
+The seemingly sudden nature of the pandemic combined with its pervasiveness and length of duration has forced companies and organisations to take a critical look at the maturity of their crisis management response mechanisms.

 With the worldwide distribution of newly developed vaccines having begun in earnest, there is widespread hope and optimism that a return to normalcy is just around the corner.
 While many businesses are still trying to pick up the pieces from the shutdown, they run the risk of ignoring the next impending crisis event.
 The re-opening of economies and the resumption of normal business operations.